pramsey/pramsey.github.io/_posts/2008-01-29-transparent-png-for-ie6.md

 Stangely, though, while our web developer could serve pages that worked with this trick, when I implemented them on our own servers, it didn't work!
 It took a while to realize that the problem wasn't how I was *implementing* the hack ("check the URLs", "are you line stripping the files?", "make sure the files aren't missing") but rather from *where I was serving* the hack.
 Namely, from an old server running Apache.

-IE6 would not execute the hack, which was bundled in an IE-only "behavior" file, with a <code>.htc</code> extension.
+IE6 would not execute the hack, which was bundled in an IE-only "behavior" file, with a `.htc` extension.
 It would load it, I could see that in the logs, but it never *did* anything.
-The problem was that my old Apache wasn't serving up the <code>.htc</code> file with the mime-type that IE wanted on it.
+The problem was that my old Apache wasn't serving up the `.htc` file with the mime-type that IE wanted on it.

-So, one quick entry in <code>/etc/mime.types</code> and an Apache restart later:
+So, one quick entry in `/etc/mime.types` and an Apache restart later:

-<blockquote><code>text/x-component htc</code></blockquote>
+    text/x-component htc

 And we're golden.